 UNL Drought Managment Website Provides Information

 2012 will be a year we all remember due to the drought related hardships for many families, communities, farms and ranches.
-And the history of drought in Nebraska as well as the forecasts for the next several months suggests that this drought may not be a single year event.
+The history of drought in Nebraska as well as the forecasts suggest this drought may not be a single year event.

 To see the information UNL has developed for management in drought, click here.